Information policy: Overview

 Although information policy generally has a broader definition and encapsulates a multitude of components, its scope and impact can vary depending on the context.
 For example, in the context of an information lifecycle, information policy refers to the laws and policies that deal with the stages information goes through beginning with its creation, through its collection, organization, dissemination, and finally to its destruction.
-On the other hand, in the context of public administration, information policy is the means by which government employees, institutions, and information systems adapt themselves to an environment in rapid fluctuation and use information for decision-making (e.g., Andersen and Dawes, 1991; also see Bozeman and Bretschneider, 1986, and Stevens and McGowan, 1985).
-One can see how these two contexts offer varying scopes for the phrase “ information policy.”
+On the other hand, in the context of public administration, information policy is the means by which government employees, institutions, and information systems adapt themselves to an environment in rapid fluctuation and use information for decision-making.

-Information policy is in fact, a combination of several varying disciplines including information science, economics, law, and public policy.
+Information policy is a combination of several varying disciplines including information science, economics, law, and public policy.
 Thus, its scope may differ when each of these disciplines analyses or uses it.
 The information sciences may be more concerned with technical advances and how this impacts information policy, while from a law perspective, issues such as privacy rights and intellectual property may be of greatest focus.

 History

 The earliest sight of information policy was present around the mid-1900s.
 The stages to begin evolving from an industrial society to an information society sparked several other transformations.
 The common industrial technologies were beginning to be replaced by informational meta-technologies.
 Organizations began changing their form, several new architectures of knowledge developed, and most importantly, the information economy replaced industrial and agricultural economies.

 By the 1970s, the concept of national information policy was created to protect the data and information that was used in creating public policies.
 The earliest adopters of information policy included the United States, Australia, as well as several European countries who all recognized the importance for a more standardized governance of information.

 Elizabeth Orna contributed to a paper on information policies by providing a brief history of the development of ideas surrounding national and organizational information policies, from the beginning when the United Kingdom Ministry of Information was established in the First World War to present day.
-The history of information policy is reflected in this chart.

 In the 20th century, to cope with the privacy problems of databases, information policy evolved further safeguards.
-In the US, the federal Privacy Act provides individuals the right to inspect and correct personal information in federal datafiles.
+In the US, the federal Privacy Act provides individuals the right to inspect and correct personal information in federal data files.